trd44/nsm-vla-long-horizon-sim/README.md

 ## Create training config
 Record your demo and put it in `.datasets/{task_name}` Create training config in `openpi/src/openpi/training/config.py` Add a train config, make necessary modifications.
-Pay special attention to the `extra_
+Pay special attention to the `extra_delta_transform` boolean flag in the `DataConfig`

 ```bash
     TrainConfig(